B0bWa/Next_heatpump/README.md

 ## Hardware setup

 This integration was developed and tested with the following hardware NOT WORKING YET, only Ha sole one connection directly no display or Waveshare attached!!: The Waveshare is 1 master 2 slave device. not working at all. ordered E810-r21 instead.
+NOT WORKING YET

 <img width="300" height="250" alt="display" src="https://github.com/user-attachments/assets/20c5453a-56c3-44a9-8a18-39b98387c47c" />